email tracker

 Digital Content Specialist receives email copy and images from writer

-DCS creates the email in Beefree and the DME in OwlConnect
+DCS creates the email in Beefree (our email builder) and the DME (Direct Marketing Effort) in OwlConnect (our CRM)

 Email copy in Box is tested with Writer for initial approval

-Email copy and DME information shared with larger testing group for edits and approval
+Email pdf and DME information shared with larger testing group for edits and approval

 Email copy is checked once more by writer for any errors introduced during testing and for any unresolved edits from partners